pkeffect/pkeffect.github.io/docs/ai/open-webui/compose.md

  * Main interface I use for LLM interaction and more is OpenWebUI
  * The compose files listed below assume the following:
  * Ollama is installed locally, not in docker
- * Volumes are stored/mounted local (directory), not in docker
+ * Volumes are stored/mounted local (directory), not in docker volumes
  * Rename example.env to .env and edit as needed.
 See [OpenWebUI Env Options](https://docs.openwebui.com/getting-started/env-configuration) for more information